w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Market.md

 With `/market`, you can view the market, sell, buy, and accept others' offers.
 After negotiating a deal, you can also make private market offers by adding the optional private market setting when you do the command.
 It is also possible to remove your own market offers with a button click on the red "remove" button in `/market view`.

-In order to post offers on the market, you have to pay a `5% base fee` (of the average market price of that item) **and** a 0.2% extra fee **per day** you want to post that offer.
-The max a fee can cost is 100,000,000, no matter the item/amount of days.
+In order to post offers on the market, you have to pay a `2.5% base fee` (of the average market price of that item) **and** a 1.5%% extra fee **per day** you want to post that offer.
+The max a fee can cost is ⏣ 5,000,000,000, no matter the item/amount of days.
+As well as this, accounts younger than 3 months cannot post ads.

 <a href="/About-Dank-Memer/Premium-users#PremiumCommands" target="_blank">Premium Members</a> do not pay a fee for the first 3 days.
 Anything longer than that they'll also start paying a 0.2% fee per extra day.